 SBA Export Express Loans

-As the name suggests, these loans are ideal for entities in the exporting industry.
-Loan amounts are limited to $500,000, and you’ll generally get a response from the SBA in 24 hours.
+As the name suggests, this loan program is ideal for entities in the exporting industry.
+Loan amounts on offerings from the SBA Export Express loan program are limited to $500,000, and you’ll generally get a response from the SBA in 24 hours.

-The repayment period on SBA Express lines of credit is limited to 10 years.
-This includes both the draw period and the term-out period.
+The repayment period on SBA Express lines of credit is limited to 10 years, including both the draw period and the term-out period.
 The latter is the span of time you repay what you borrow, but draws aren’t permitted.

 However, the repayment period on revolving loans is different.
 You can opt for a renewable 12-month period, excluding a term-out window.
 If the term exceeds 12 months, the term-out period must be equal to or greater than the draw period.
 Furthermore, draws are prohibited in either case following a 60-month window.